Case Discussion: Confidentiality and Adolescents

 "You should also understand that your parents will get a bill for this visit and may ask you about it.
 That bill may have the names of tests that we do today…"

 If there is no mechanism in place to restrict access to the records of adolescent patients, they should be warned that parents may have access to their records (if they request them), and that you may not be able to prevent that possibility (even in states that respect minors' desire to have records not be revealed to parents, it may happen inadvertently).

 Make a plan with the adolescent regarding follow-up of lab results and billing to assure confidentiality.

 Do not leave messages on answering machines.
 Likewise, recognize that fax and email communications can easily be sent to the wrong person.

 Make a plan with the adolescent regarding how she wishes to be contacted by you for follow-up on lab results.

 Confidentiality and Adolescents

-This instructor's guide was developed by Douglas S. Diekema, MD, MPH, director of education, Treuman Katz Center for Pediatric Bioethics, Seattle Children's.
+This instructor's guide was developed by Douglas S. Diekema, MD, MPH, director of education, Treuman Katz Center for Pediatric Bioethics and Palliative Care, Seattle Children's.